OUR THERAPEUTIC RIDING SLOGAN

 In 2008 Herman Veitch became her partner as life coach and they designed an Equine Assisted Program based on his program, Live Positive!
 These 6-week teambuilding programs was immensely powerful and lead to a collaboration with the University of the Free State’s Leadership Programs.

 Marie moved steadily more and more from the general field of alternative healing to the field of quantum medicine, which always fascinated her.
 Since 2013 she qualified as a Law of Attraction Practitioner, Master Life Coach and Journey Practitioner and became a Reiki Master in Advanced Healing.
-She later also served as a mentor in Addiction Programs of Rehab Hospitals and designed an Intervention Program for Schools with traumatised pupils, with powerful outcomes.
+She later also served as a mentor in Addiction Programs of Rehab Hospitals and designed an Intervention Program for Schools with traumatised pupils for the Department of Education.

 This was the combination of all Marie’s interests and highest excitements as a professional, manifested in one beautiful process!